bakr-mostafa/DEPI-DevOps-Assignments/1 - Git Workflow: Branching, Collaboration, and Pull Requests/README.md

 ### 8. **Create a Pull Request**

-Once the branch was pushed, I created a pull request (PR) to merge my changes into the `main` branch.
+Once the branch was pushed, I created a pull request (PR) to merge my changes into the `master` branch.

 - I navigated to the **Pull Requests** tab in the repository on GitHub.
 - Clicked **New Pull Request** and selected `master` as the base branch and `feature_a` as the compare branch.